RoisulIslamRumi/Bowler-Selection-for-International-Team/README.md

 </details>

 ## About
-Bowler Selection for Bangladesh Cricket Team from past data.
-4 machine learning algorithms Logistic Regression, SVM, Decision Tree and Naive Bayes have been used for solving the problem.
+Bowler Selection for Bangladesh's International Cricket Team from past data.
+Four machine learning algorithms Logistic Regression, SVM, Decision Tree and Naive Bayes have been used for solving the problem.

 ## Dataset
 We manually extracted all our information from a website called espncricinfo.
 This is the best-known origin we can gather our information from.
 We collected our data in five different sections which include Batsmen, Bowlers, All-Rounders, Captains, and Wicket-Keepers.
 We listed matches played in the 2017-2018 session in the Dhaka Premier Division Cricket League for batsman, bowler, and all-rounder.
 We primarily go through all the matches that were played in that session and collect all the information by inputting them manually in Excel file by their playing position.

 ## Goal
-Predict the bowlers for the international cricket team of Bangladesh.
+Pick the bowlers for the international cricket team of Bangladesh.

 ## Algorithms
 - Logistic Regression